Enveloppe/obsidian-enveloppe/README.md

 This option will also add a new command to delete file (without sharing new file).

-> [!WARNING] WARNING
+!!!
+WARNING "WARNING"
-> You can't use the delete command if you don't have set a default folder (and a root folder if you use the YAML configuration)
+	You can't use the delete command if you don't have set a default folder (and a root folder if you use the YAML configuration)
-> Also, you can lost some files using this commands, so be careful!
+	Also, you can lost some files using this commands, so be careful!
 Don't forget that you can revert commit in case the plugin delete a file you don't want to delete.

->[!warning] Changing settings
+!!! warning "Changing settings"
-> In case you change the folder configuration, the precedent file won't be deleted and result of a error of this workflow's part.
+	In case you change the folder configuration, the precedent file won't be deleted and result of a error of this workflow's part.
 Be careful!

 You can set the path of the folder you want to avoid deleting the file.
 Separate folders a comma.
->[!Note] Regex are not supported here!
+!!!
+Note "Regex are not supported here!"

 Finally, to prevent deleting `index` created outside of obsidian, you could use some parameters in your front matter :
 - `autoclean: false`